Fractal aisight

 So, what do directors want from a digital transformation education program?

 Answering, as well as asking challenging questions, is a must.
 For example, how can digital help a company disrupt its industry, engage meaningfully with customers, or drive social good?
-How can it help a major bank to generate more leads or a government organization engage with more than a billion citizens in multiple languages?
+How can it help a major bank generate more leads, or a government organization engages with more than a billion citizens in multiple languages?
 And how might a Fortune 500 company harness AI to increase earnings by more than $500 million through better revenue and supply chain management?

 Ultimately, boards need the tools at their disposal to inspire change that creates value.